INTRODUCTION

 Reading comprehension skills separate the "passive" unskilled readers from the "active" readers.
 Skilled readers do not just read, they interact with the text.
 Skilled readers, for instance, predict what will happen next in a story using clues presented in text, create questions about the main idea, message, or plot of the text, and monitor understanding of the sequence, context, or characters (Sanders, 2001: 26).
 To be able to achieve the purposes of reading comprehension, one should have some basic reading skills as follows; (1) literal skills (getting the central thought and main idea, recalling and recognizing of facts and information, finding answer to specific questions); (2) interpretive skills (drawing conclusions, generalizing, deriving meaning from context); (3) critical skill (determining the writer’s purpose); and (4) creative skills (applying information into daily life).

-Based on the case above, the writer is inspired to conduct a research under the title “The student ability in using contextual guessing technique in reading comprehension at SMK Negeri Mehalaan”.
+the title “The student ability in using contextual guessing technique in reading comprehension at SMK Negeri Mehalaan”.

 B. Problem Statement